 Upon the occurrence of specific kinds of change of control events, each holder of notes will have the right to require us to repurchase all or any part of such holder's notes at a price equal to 101% of their principal amount, plus accrued and unpaid interest, if any, to the repurchase date.
 Our senior credit facility currently also provides that certain change of control events constitute a default.
 Any future credit agreement or other agreements relating to indebtedness to which we become a party may contain similar provisions.
 If we experience a change of control that triggers a default under our senior credit facility, such default could result in amounts outstanding under our senior credit facility being declared due and payable.
-We would be prohibited from purchasing the notes unless, and unli, such time as our indebtedness under our senior credit facility was repaid in full.
-There can be no assurance that either we or our subsidiary guarantors would have sufficient financial resources available to satisfy all of our or their obligations under our senior credit facility to purchase the notes as required under the indenture governing the notes would result under the indenture, which could have material adverse consequences for us and the holders of the notes.
+We would be prohibited from purchasing the notes unless, and until, such time as our indebtedness under our senior credit facility was repaid in full.
+There can be no assurance that either we or our subsidiary guarantors would have sufficient financial resources available to satisfy all of our or their obligations under our senior credit facility and these notes in the event of a change of control.
+Our failure to purchase the notes as required under the indenture governing the notes would result in a default under the indenture, which could have material adverse consequences for us and the holders of the notes.
 See "Description of the Notes and the Guarantees-Repurchase at the Option of Holders Upon a Change of Control."